Medieval Warm Period: Global climate during the Medieval Warm Period

 The nature and extent of the MWP has been marked by long-standing controversy over whether it was a global or regional event.
 In 2019, by using an extended proxy data set, the Pages-2k consortium confirmed that the Medieval Climate Anomaly was not a globally synchronous event.
 The warmest 51-year period within the MWP did not occur at the same time in different regions.
 They argue for a regional instead of global framing of climate variability in the preindustrial Common Era to aid in understanding.
+Likewise, peer-reviewed research, compensating for the bias of more studies in northern areas, documents global temperatures were rather stable for 7000 years until the start of the industrial revolution without a global Medieval Warm Period or Little Ice Age.

 North Atlantic

-Greenland ice sheet temperatures interpreted with 18O isotope from 6 ice cores (Vinther, B., et al., 2009).
+Greenland ice sheet temperatures interpreted with ^{18}O isotope from 6 ice cores (Vinther, B., et al., 2009).
 The data set ranges from to and has a resolution of around 20 years.
 That means that each data point represents the average temperature of the surrounding 20 years.

 Lloyd D. Keigwin's 1996 study of radiocarbon-dated box core data from marine sediments in the Sargasso Sea found that its sea surface temperature was approximately 1 C-change cooler approximately 400 years ago, during the LIA, and 1700 years ago, and was approximately 1 C-change warmer 1000 years ago, during the MWP.

 Using sediment samples from Puerto Rico, the Gulf Coast, and the Atlantic Coast from Florida to New England, Mann et al. found consistent evidence of a peak in North Atlantic tropical cyclone activity during the MWP, which was followed by a subsequent lull in activity.